umts/dev-training/DEV-README.md

 Collaborators
 -------------
-The list of users that will be added as collaborators is defined in the `colaborators.yml` file.
+The list of users that will be added as collaborators is defined in the `config/colaborators.yml` file.
 It isn't possible, unfortunately, to use the API to get those users, since listing team membership isn't a thing a regular organization member can do.

 Configuring messages used by `bootstrap`
 -------------------------------------
-The texts of messages that the CLI displays while it's running are in `messages.yml`.
+The texts of messages that the CLI displays while it's running are in `config/messages.yml`.
 Each message is a YAML "mapping".
-The value of the message will be passed to [`Highline#say`][2] so you can use ERb tags and the various Highline helper methods (like `color`).
+The value of the message will be passed to [`Highline#say`][2] so you can use ERB tags and the various Highline helper methods (like `color`).

 Updating the private copy